tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 {:toc}
 {% endif %}

-<small>Note that Smartbear is one of the sponsors of my site.</small>
+*Note that Smartbear is one of the sponsors of my site.*

 ## Advantages of SwaggerHub